abc123wuhan/paperwithcode/README.md

 III.
 Running environment

-We are using a WU supercomputer, graphics card: Nvidia Tesla V100 16GB, operating system: 64-bit CentOS 7.5 Linux with 64 architecture. python version: 3.7.13
+We are using a WHU supercomputer, operating system: 64-bit CentOS 7.5 Linux with 64 architecture. python version: 3.7.13
 Framework: tensorflow, keras
 Packages needed to run the program: